Gas and star formation in satellites of Milky Way analogs: Results

 In the UGC~903 system we detected an additional satellite that was not in the SAGA-II sample, which we will refer to as dw0122+1735 (Figure~\ref{fig:new_sat}).
 This is a LSB dwarf approximately 2.7\arcmin \ to the SE of UGC~903 that we identified via its \hi \ line emission, which is lightly blended with that of UGC~903, but clearly concentrated on the LSB optical counterpart (Figure~\ref{fig:new_sat}, right).

 We used \texttt{GALFIT} \citep{Peng+2002,Peng+2010} and DECaLS images to fit the optical properties of this dwarf galaxy.
-As it is faint and LSB we used a $g+r$ co-add image to fit the structural properties ($R_\mathrm{eff} = 10.4 \pm 0.3$\arcsec, $n=0.36\pm0.03$, $a/b=0.66 \pm 0.02$).
+As it is faint and LSB we used a $g+r$ co-add image to fit the structural properties, obtaining a half-light radius $R_\mathrm{eff} = 10.4 \pm 0.3$\arcsec, a S\'{e}rsic index $n=0.36\pm0.03$, and an axial ratio $a/b=0.66 \pm 0.02$.
 We then refit in each band separately to obtain the photometry, holding the parameters above fixed.
 As the object is slightly irregular, and not perfectly modeled with a S\'{e}rsic profile, we also perform manual aperture photometry and use the difference between the two as an estimate of the uncertainty.
 This gives $g = 19.4 \pm 0.4$, $\mu_{0,g} = 25.9 \pm 0.4$, $r = 18.8 \pm 0.3$, and $\mu_{0,r} = 25.2 \pm 0.3$ \citep[extinction corrected following][]{Schlafly+2011}.
 For consistency with other objects in Table~\ref{tab:sats} we use the stellar mass estimator from \citet{Mao+2021}, which gives $\log M_\ast/\mathrm{M_\odot} = 7.56$.
 We separate the \hi \ emission from UGC~903 using \texttt{SlicerAstro} to measure an \hi \ mass of $\log M_\mathrm{HI}/\mathrm{M_\odot} = 7.53\pm0.09$.
 These correspond to a gas fraction of 0.93.
 We take the flux-weighted average velocity of the \hi \ profile to estimate the radial velocity of dw0122+1735 as 2439~\kms \ ($\Delta cz = -77$~\kms\ relative to UGC~903).

 Finally, we note that based on the photometry above and the distance estimate to the UGC~903 system (Table~\ref{tab:hosts}), dw0122+1735 falls well within the standard criteria \citep{vanDokkum+2015} to be considered an ultra-diffuse galaxy (UDG), with an effective radius of 1.9~kpc and $M_V = -13.9$.